Volkswagen Logo

 Volkswagen Logo 1945-1948

-After World War II, the company undertook a redesign, transforming the emblem beyond recognition so that nothing would remind of the Nazis.
+After World War II, the company undertook a redesign, transforming the emblem beyond recognition so that nothing would remind people of the Nazis.
 The developers removed the black color and square lugs, so the cogwheel became a beige circle with a dark brown edging strip.
 The abbreviation was given the same color.
-The designers connected the upper part of the “V” with the outer circle, and the letter “W,” on the contrary, separated it.
+The designers connected the upper part of the “V” to the outer circle, whereas the letter “W” separated it.
 They also added a red background.

 1948 – 1960